buy Don Pilar

 Don Pilar and his distillers create a tequila of exceptional quality.

 What defines a good tequila?
-In some aficionado circles, there is a tendency to dismiss tequilas produced using so-called ‘modern’ methods and assume that any product made with ‘traditional’ methods is by definition a better tequila.
+In some aficionado circles, there is a tendency to dismiss tequilas produced using so-called ‘modern’ methods and assume that any product made with ‘traditional’ methods is a better tequila.
 Don Pilar’s tequila is produced with the aid of modern machinery like the autoclave, mill grinders and stainless-steel stills.
 That machinery can be used to quickly churn out lots of tequila, or one can use it with care and produce something sublime.
 Because he is a co-owner of the distillery, Don Pilar is able to use the distillery to his specifications.
 And when it’s time to make the tequila, take the time to do it right.
+His tequila is made without any artificial additives.
+His distillers produce this sublime tequila using only agave, water, yeast and masterly distillation.
 Regardless of how it’s made, a spirit should be judged by what it offers the nose and palate.
 Our tequila has been made with much care and expertise.
 We think your palate will agree.

 Agave Azul